chiliseed/hub/README.rst

 1. Clone the repo to your local machine, ``cd`` into the directory containing the code.
 2. ``cp .env.template .env``
 3. Edit the values in ``.env``
-4. Download and install ``ddc-shob`` tool: https://github.com/chiliseed/django-compose-shob (readme has instructions for installation)
+4. Download and install the ``ddc-shob`` tool: https://github.com/chiliseed/django-compose-shob (readme has instructions for installation)
 5. To build and start the project run: ``ddc-shob start``
 6. Create a user for yourself: ```ddc-shob manage-py create_user dev@chiliseed.com 'Aa123ewq!'
 Demoer --is-superuser=True```